puppetlabs/puppet-docs/source/puppet/3.7/reference/resources_package_windows.markdown

 * Install the package on an example system.
 * Run `puppet resource package` to see a list of installed packages.
-* Locate the package you just installed, and copy the name that puppet resource reported for it.
+* Locate the package you just installed, and copy the name that Puppet resource reported for it.

 Some packages (Git is a notable example) will change their display names with every version released.
 See the section below on handling versions and upgrades.